urbanadventurer/Android-PIN-Bruteforce/README.md

 ```[FAIL] HID USB device not ready.
 Return code from /system/xbin/hid-keyboard was 5.```

+### Use verbose output

+Use the `--verbose` option to check the configuration is as expected.

 ### Other

 Try this command in a shell on the NetHunter phone: